Jana Duggar Babysits As ‘Counting On’ Returns With Jill, Jessa And Jinger Working On New Family Life, Josh Still Hid By The Duggars

-Duggar family is excited for the new season of their TLC show Counting On, but it looks like some things have remained the same for some Duggars!
+The Duggar family is excited for the new season of their TLC show Counting On, but it looks like some things have remained the same for some Duggars.
 Jana, the eldest unmarried daughter, is still doing a lot of babysitting and housework for the family as many of her sisters are getting engaged and starting a family of their own.

 On the family Facebook, Jana was one of the first members to get featured in the new year picture, along with Joy-Anna.
 But with the younger Duggar having just started her courtship with Austin Forsyth last November, it looks like the 26-year-old Duggar will have to bear the brunt of the child care at home.